A-Journey-Of-Music/blog/content/notes/First Steps with MonoGame.md

 We successfully can now import `.ase` and `.aseprite` Files with the [MGCB-Editor](notes/Getting%20MGCB%20Editor%20to%20work%20on%20Linux.md).
 We expect the first Animations to work tomorrow, after some fixing and reading the documentation :).

-We do also plan to explain the process of adding libraries to the MonoGame project.
+Furthermore, we do also plan to explain the process of adding libraries to the MonoGame project.